CiscoDevNet/api-design-guide/principles.md

 *J12.* Attributes representing enumerated types have well defined legal values and semantics.

-*J13.* No semantic distinction is drawn between the absence of a JSON attribute and it's explicit assignment as&nbsp;{{null}}.
+*J13.* No semantic distinction is drawn between the absence of a JSON attribute and it's explicit assignment as `null`.

 ### _Security_